 Terms defined here

-This draft glossary defines the following ethics terms: 5.2.1 Trustworthy AI: In the context of this document refers to AI systems and technologies that meet stakeholder’s expectation in terms of bias, explainability, provenance and other desirable characteristics.
+This glossary defines the following ethics terms: 5.2.1 Trustworthy AI: In the context of this document refers to AI systems and technologies that meet stakeholder’s expectation in terms of bias, explainability, provenance and other desirable characteristics.
 Therefore, stakeholders involved in the development, deployment, or operation of such AI-based systems should be held accountable for their proper functioning.

 Product terms and definitions